Kay van Dijk

-Kay van Dijk (born 25 June 1984) is a Dutch volleyball player, a member of Netherlands men's national volleyball team in 2003-2013 and Persian club Peykan Tehran volleyball club, a participant of the Olympic Games Athens 2004, a silver medalist of the European League 2008, Belgium Champion (2008), Slovenian Champion (2011).
+Kay van Dijk (born 25 June 1984) is a Dutch professional volleyball player, a member of Netherlands men's national volleyball team in 2003-2013 and Persian club Peykan Tehran volleyball club, a participant of the Olympic Games Athens 2004, a silver medalist of the European League 2008, Belgium Champion (2008), Slovenian Champion (2011).

 Career

 Dijk famous team member in 2014 he was a player of Trentino Volley, but during the season 2014/2015 he moved to the Polish club ZAKSA Kędzierzyn-Koźle and signed one-year contract.
 He replaced in the team Grzegorz Bociek - opposite hitter, who informed about interruption of sporting career because of serious disease.
 In April 2015 he left Polish club.